jhyao/aio_pixiv/README.md

 # aio_pixiv
 Download images asynchronously from Pixiv.Use asyncio, aiohttp and aiofile.
-Use editthiscookie to get cookie from Chrome, save it into cookie_json.txt for logging use.
+Use editthiscookie to get cookie from Chrome, save it into cookie_json.txt for logging usage.